inputsh/awesome-linux/README.md

 ## License

-This license is licnesed under the [Do What the Fuck You Want to Public License](http://www.wtfpl.net/).
+This repository is licensed under the [Do What the Fuck You Want to Public License](http://www.wtfpl.net/).
 Its full content is located in the `LICENSE` file.